nathanlegit/nathanlegit/README.md

 **✍️ Random Thoughts**

-Occasionally penning down my thoughts on the AI world on Medium: My CS journey, opinions on AI product, and an inside perspective on AI governance
+I occasionally pen down my thoughts on the AI world on Medium: My CS journey, opinions on AI product, and an inside perspective on AI governance

 **📬 Happy to connect!**

 Please reach out if you would like to collaborate on open source or talk through anything AI or product.
-Reach me on [LinkedIn](https://www.linkedin.com/in/nathan-chan-9a50a8285/), GitHub, or email.
+Reach me on [LinkedIn](https://www.linkedin.com/in/nathan-chan-9a50a8285/), GitHub, or [Email](nathanchan124@gmail.com).